sstubbs/postgres-xl-operator/README.md

 --- | --- | ---
 [STS].count | The total number of replicas, dose not apply to gtm | 1 [STS].resources.requests.memory | The main pod memory request | 250Mi
-[STS].resources.requests.cpu | The main pod cpu request | 0.25 (Must be a decimal)
+[STS].resources.requests.cpu | The main pod cpu request (Must be a decimal) | 0.25
 [STS].resources.limits.memory | The main pod memory limit | 250Mi
-[STS].resources.limits.cpu | The main pod cpu limit | 0.25 (Must be a decimal)
+[STS].resources.limits.cpu | The main pod cpu limit (Must be a decimal) | 0.25
 [STS].pvc.resources.requests.storage | The persistence volume claim for data storage.
 Use this value to set the internal database storage.
-See Persistence for recommended values. | null
+See Persistence for recommended values.
+(This does not apply to proxies) | null
 [STS].add_containers | YAML inject to add more containers [STS].volumes | YAML inject to add more volumes [STS].volume_mounts | YAML inject to add more volume mounts